tobyking3/viking-wars/lectures/lecture2/PITCHME.md

 #### Tutorial

+- Create a GitHub repo for the assignment
+- Deploy a static webpage
 - Explore ideas for assignment
-- Design your game architecture
+- Design your game architecture (use GitHub issues)